Support Page Content

 In addition, persons aged 65 and older, as well as those whose health makes them vulnerable to COVID-19, have been asked to self-isolate and not come to campus, in accordance with Gov. Gavin Newsom's directive of March 15, 2020.

 Commencement ceremonies for the Class of 2020 and the Class of 2021 will take place May 20-23, 2021, at Golden 1 Center.
-A virtual graduation celebration will take place June 6, 2020, to honor the Class of 2020.
 For details, see the Commencement website.

-In addition, Summer Session classes will be online.
-The first six-week session classes as well as the full 12-week session classes will begin May 26.
+In addition, Summer Session classes are online.
 Please visit www.csus.edu/summer for more details about the 2020 Summer Session.
 And no in-person events or group activities may take place on campus or at Sacramento State Downtown through the end of Summer Session, Aug.
 14, 2020.

 In accordance with direction from the CSU Chancellor's Office, Sacramento State and other CSU campuses are making plans for most courses to be taught virtually in Fall 2020.
 Limited exceptions will be made for classes that cannot be taught virtually.